101 Best Comfort Food Classics

 Fried fish are a Southern staple, and the same applies to fried catfish.
 Although you’ll catch a fisherman throwing back his fair share of caught catfish, if you have the time to scale a catfish into a flaky filet, this classic recipe is completely worth the effort.
 Spices like ground red pepper, garlic powder, and salt bring out the naturally salty flavors from the catfish in a deliciously spicy batter.
 A mixture of yellow cornmeal and flour provide the ultimate crispy crust on your fried catfish filets.
 This recipe is easy and delicious.
 What better way to celebrate a cooler full of fresh-caught catfish?

 Simple, Southern, and oh-so satisfying, hot tomato soup is the perfect diner time comfort food on a cold winters’ day (especially when paired with a crispy, gooey grilled cheese).
-This easy-to-fix tomato soup starts with canned tomato soup.
-The canned classic gets a gourmet makeover thanks to flavorful and zingy Italian-style diced tomatoes, savory chicken broth, and freshly ground black pepper.
-For the ultimate canned soup hack, add a dollop of sour cream and a sprinkle of fresh parsley.
-Other upgrades include adding crunchy seasoned croutons, freshly grated Parmesan cheese, lemon rind, or few teaspoons of freshly chopped basil, chives, and rosemary.
+This easy-to-fix tomato soup starts with plum tomatoes.
+The addition of savory chicken broth, onion, thyme, balsamic vinegar, and freshly ground black pepper brings the taste to life.
+You can upgrade with a dollop of sour cream, a sprinkle of fresh parsley, crunchy seasoned croutons, or freshly grated Parmesan cheese.

 Pam-Cakes With Buttered Honey Syrup